-There is a fairly steep trail to the top of Kirkjufell, from which there are magnificent panoramas of the surrounding fields, coastlines and rivers.
+There is a fairly steep trail to the top of Kirkjufell, from which there are magnificent panoramas of the surrounding fields, coastlines, and rivers.
 The mountain takes roughly an hour and a half to ascend, with another one and a half hours needed to get back to the bottom.

-Given the steep elevation and treacherous trail, you should only hike Kirkjufell if you are a very experienced and confident mountain climber, preferably in the company of an expert guide.
+Given the steep elevation and treacherous trail, you should only hike Kirkjufell if you are a highly experienced and confident mountain climber, preferably in the company of an expert guide.
 Sadly, there have been three fatal accidents on the mountain, most recently in 2018.